 UK residents who have their permanent home (‘domicile’) outside the UK may not have to pay UK tax on foreign income.

 The same rules apply if you make any foreign capital gains, for example you sell shares or a second home.

 Working out your domicile

 Your domicile’s usually the country your father considered his permanent home when you were born.
-It may have changed if you moved abroad and you don’t intend to return.
+It may have changed if you moved abroad and you do not intend to return.

 If you need help working out which country you’re domiciled in, you can:

 - read chapter 5 of HM Revenue and Customs’ (HMRC) guidance on ‘Residence, Domicile and the Remittance Basis’

 - get professional tax help, for example from a tax adviser

 There are additional rules for domicile and Inheritance Tax.

 Tax if you’re non-domiciled

-You don’t pay UK tax on your foreign income or gains if both:
+You do not pay UK tax on your foreign income or gains if both the following apply:

 - they’re less than £2,000 in the tax year

-- you don’t bring them into the UK, for example you transfer them to a UK bank account
+- you do not bring them into the UK, for example by transferring them to a UK bank account

-If this applies to you, you don’t need to do anything.
+If this applies to you, you do not need to do anything.

 Chapter 9 in HMRC’s guidance on ‘Residence, Domicile and the Remittance Basis’ explains the rules for bringing income or gains to the UK.